SajinaPK/AWS_Learning/Solution_Architect/24_Networking_VPC/VPC.md

     ![Alt text](images/VPC_Peer.png)
   (We dont have to specify source as CIDR on IP but instead we can refer a security group)

+# VPC Sharing

+  - VPC sharing (part of Resource Access Manager) allows multiple AWS accounts to create their application resources such as Amazon EC2 instances, Amazon RDS databases, Amazon Redshift clusters, and AWS Lambda functions, into **shared and centrally-managed Amazon Virtual Private Clouds (VPCs)**
+  - To set this up, the account that owns the VPC (owner) shares one or more subnets with other accounts (participants) that belong to the same organization from AWS Organizations
+  - After a subnet is shared, the participants can view, create, modify, and delete their application resources in the subnets shared with them
+  - Participants cannot view, modify, or delete resources that belong to other participants or the VPC owner.

 # VPC Endpoints (PrivateLink)